 Metro: Lujiazui, follow the signs for Super Brand Mall

 I met up with a local friend in Shanghai and she took me out for dinner to the restaurant Bellagio located on the 8th floor of the Super Brand Mall.
 I loved the food so much that I went to the outlet on East Nanjing Road by myself a few days later.
-Together with Ajisen Noodle, this was my favourite food experience in Shanghai.
+Together with Ajisen Noodle, this was my favourite must eat food in Shanghai.
 The sweet and sour fried fish is incredible!
-So much so, that I ordered a fish all to myself the second time cause I loved it that much.
-It is a popular restaurant and at dinnertime you can expect to wait for a table, but it is definitely worth it.
+So much so, that I ordered a fish all to myself the second time because I loved it that much.
+Bellagio is a popular restaurant and at dinnertime you can expect to wait for a table, but it is definitely worth the wait.

 7. Mao Zedong’s Shanghai Residence